maxmods/bah.mod/jansson.mod/jansson/doc/apiref.rst

    Sets the associated value of *real* to *value*.
 Returns 0 on success and -1 if *real* is not a JSON real.

-In addition to the functions above, there's a common query function for integers and reals:

 .. function:: double json_number_value(const json_t *json)

    Returns the associated value of the JSON integer or JSON real